dabrahams/swift/docs/CppInteroperabilityManifesto.md

 the user to override the default, and sometimes we will add multiple facilities that pick different sides, forcing the user to choose.

+# Type Mapping

+A C++ function API may be implemented in C++ (the usual case), or in Swift (e.g. when a Swift type overrides a C++ virtual function, or when a function pointer or reference needs to be passed from Swift to a C++ API).
+Each component type of the C++ function signature must be mapped to a Swift type.
+It is possible to map a given type differently depending on:

+* whether it appears in parameter or return type position.
+* whether the Swift context is calling the API or implementing it.

+It's desirable to minimize these differences.

+Naturally, the four combinations of parameter/return and calling/implementing context must be considered for Swift APIs exposed to C++.

+The cases can be referred to as “[*C++*|*Swift*] [*parameter*|*return*] type in [*call*|*implementation*] context.”

 # Current state of art: importing C code into Swift

 Swift/C++ interoperability builds on top of the Swift/C interoperability, so it